|

 THE PRODUCTIVE CYCLE OF PROSECCO DI VALDOBBIADENE

-OUR WINE-MAKING CYCLE
+WINE-MAKING CYCLE

 PRESSING

-Carried out with machines which press the grape in a soft and delicate way so as to extract exclusively the first-press must: the best part that comes straight from the heart of the grape.
+The grapes are pressed in a soft and delicate way so as to extract exclusively the first-press must:

 DECANTATION

 The cloudy must is left to rest at low temperatures (5°C - 10°C) in stainless steel vats.
-After approximately 10 hours the impurities settle to the bottom of the vat.
-The clear part of the wine is then moved to a different container where fermentation begins.

 FERMENTATION

-Yeasts are responsible for alcoholic fermentation.
 Temperature in the stainless steel vats must remain constant at around 18°C - 20°C in order for fermentation to occur.
-This process takes approximately 15-20 days.

 SECOND FERMENTATION

-For the second fermentation to take place, the wine is placed in a high pressure vat, where it is to stay for 30 days until enough carbon dioxide (CO2) is produced to reach the minimum pressure (set by the Prosecco protocol) necessary for the wine to be ready.
+For the second fermentation to take place, the wine is placed in a high pressure vat,

 |